Dena Schulman-Green

 Dena Schulman-Green's additional information

 Dena Schulman-Green, PhD, is an associate professor at NYU Rory Meyers College of Nursing.
-Her program of research focuses on the timely integration of palliative care into patient and family management of chronic illness.
+Her program of research focuses on the integration of palliative care into patient and family management of serious, chronic illness.
 She designed Managing Cancer Care as an intervention to help women with breast cancer and their family caregivers to manage cancer collaboratively with clinicians.
-Schulman-Green is well known for her role in developing the Self- and Family Management Framework to guide research on patient and family management of chronic illness.
-Other research interests include addressing health disparities in palliative care, use of telehealth in palliative care, and tailoring research methods for vulnerable populations.
-Schulman-Green consults on qualitative and mixed methods research studies nationally.
-Her work has been funded by the American Cancer Society, the National Institutes of Health, the National Palliative Care Research Center, and the Palliative Care Research Cooperative, among others. invested in mentorship and leadership development, Schulman-Green supervises PhD and postdoctoral research trainees.
+Schulman-Green is well known for her role in developing the Middle Range Theory of Self- and Family Management of Chronic Illness to guide research on patient and family management of chronic illness.
+Schulman-Green’s work is rooted in her belief that healthcare goals should reflect personal goals and values.

-Prior to joining NYU Meyers, Schulman-Green conducted research and taught and advised in the PhD and DNP programs at Yale School of Nursing for 18 years.
-She was also faculty for Yale School of Medicine’s Palliative Medicine Fellowship and Interprofessional Palliative Care Education programs.
-She was instrumental in developing palliative care research and providing qualitative and mixed methods research support university wide.
+Prior to joining NYU Meyers, Schulman-Green was faculty at the Yale School of Nursing for 18 years, initially as a Research Scientist and later as an Associate Professor.
+She also served as faculty for the Yale School of Medicine’s Palliative Medicine Fellowship and Interprofessional Palliative Care Education programs.
+She was instrumental in developing palliative care research and providing qualitative and mixed methods research support university-wide.

 Schulman-Green received a PhD and an MS in gerontology from the University of Massachusetts Boston, an MA and EdM in counseling psychology from Columbia University, and a BA in psychology and religion from Boston University.
-She completed a post-doctoral fellowship in breast cancer and palliative care at Yale School of Nursing through a US Army Department of Defense Breast Cancer Research Program Training Grant under the mentorship of Drs.
+She completed a post-doctoral fellowship in breast cancer and palliative care at the Yale School of Nursing under the mentorship of Drs.
 Ruth McCorkle and Elizabeth Bradley.

 PhD, University of Massachusetts Boston